kovaacs/PWABuilder/libraries/manifest-validation/README.md

 - [Types](#types)

 ## Getting Started
 - Get a standard web manifest object as JSON.
-This can be done in any way you need and is a seperate concern from this package.
+This can be done in any way you need and is a separate concern from this package.
 - Start by calling one of the methods below and passing in the manifest JSON from step two.
 Note that you will first need to import that method first
    - `import { validateRequired } from 'manifest-validation';`